krishnamohanathota/DEVOPS/docker/README.md

 ### Docker vs Virtual Machines

 Docker containers are often compared to virtual machines (VMs), but they are actually quite different.

+- Virtual machine

-A virtual machine is a virtualized operating system that runs on top of a physical hardware.
-A Docker container is a virtualized runtime environment that runs on top of an operating system.
-This means that Docker containers are much more lightweight than VMs.
+  - virtualized operating system that runs on top of a physical hardware.
+  - Hardware level virtualization
+  - Overhead of Guest OS on each VM

+- Docker container
+  - Virtualized runtime environment that runs on top of an operating system.
+  - OS Level virtualization
+  - No Guest OS required (Levearages the host OS)
+  - Docker containers are much more lightweight than VMs.
 They are also much faster to start and stop.

 ![](images/docker-3.png)